Uniforms of the German Army (1935–1945): Panzer uniform

 Originally a large black beret was worn over a hardened-felt helmet.
 This proved cumbersome and unnecessary and on 27 March 1940 a black version of the standard M34/M38 sidecap was authorized; later in the war the M43 field cap in black was worn.
 Officers frequently wore old-style (altere Art) "crusher" peaked caps.

-Vehicle crews in North Africa wore the same olive tropical uniform as the infantry, including collar Litzen; many tankers pinned their skull insignia to their lapels.
+Vehicle crews in North Africa wore the same olive tropical uniform as the infantry, including collarLitzen; many tankers pinned their skull insignia to their lapels.